Hi, I’m Robynn Yip.

 Certified Gentle Sleep Coach®, Founder of The SleepEasy Club

-• Consulted with families around the world in Hong Kong, US, UK, Canada, Taiwan, and still expanding!
+Consulted with families around the world in Hong Kong, US, UK, Canada, Taiwan, and more

-• Hong Kong’s very first Certified Gentle Sleep Coach® trained by Kim West
+Hong Kong’s very first Certified Gentle Sleep Coach®

 As a part of an international community of Certified Gentle Sleep Coaches®, my mission is to help parents make better informed decisions on sleep, from newborns to beyond, from cribs to beds, room sharing or not, or whether you have multiples, or a child with special needs.